Import and export: apply for a Customs Comprehensive Guarantee

-Under the Union Customs Code (UCC) regulations, from 1 May 2016 you need to hold a CCG authorisation with an appropriate guarantee if you want to apply for new customs authorisations or approvals that defer or suspend the payment of duty.
+Under the Union Customs Code (UCC) regulations, you need to hold a CCG authorisation with an appropriate guarantee if you want to apply for new customs authorisations or approvals that defer or suspend the payment of duty.

 You might also want to apply for a CCG if:

-- you already hold an authorisation/approval but want to change this to take advantage of any of the UCC arrangements
+- you already hold an authorisation or approval but want to change this to take advantage of any of the UCC arrangements

 - you’re an Authorised Economic Operator (AEO) (or hold a current AEO certificate) and you want to take advantage of the reduction available against the customs element of the Duty Deferment account